ShankarKakumani/inference/README.md

 [![Flutter compatibility](https://img.shields.io/badge/Flutter-3.16%2B-blue)](https://flutter.dev)
 [![Dart compatibility](https://img.shields.io/badge/Dart-3.0%2B-blue)](https://dart.dev)

+> **🚧 Beta Release**: This package is in beta.
+The API is stable but may have minor changes based on community feedback.
+Perfect for testing and early adoption!

 **Zero-setup machine learning inference for Flutter applications.**

 Inference brings the full power of modern ML engines (Candle, ONNX Runtime, Linfa) to Flutter with a unified, developer-friendly API.
 Load models from anywhere—assets, URLs, Hugging Face Hub—run predictions on any platform, and even train models on-device, all with just a few lines of code.